 (Note: Postcards must be rectangular, at least 3.5 inches high by 5 inches long, and no more than 4.25 inches high by 6 inches long to qualify for the postcard postage rate: 34 cents as of December 2014.)

 My five-second example — I’m sure you can be neater than this:

 If you scrapbook, cut out pictures and words that you can work into your pages.

-Again, if there is no writing on the inside front, tear of the back page and recycle it.
+Again, if there is no writing on the inside front, tear off the back page and recycle it.
 Write your favorite recipes on the blank side and add them into a card, gift or package.
 This would be great to accompany gifts of food and with wedding or baby shower gifts.

 Supplies: Cards, 11-by-17 paper, scissors, glue, clear contact paper

 This is a great project for the kids.
-Have them cut out and arrange their favorite pictures from cards in a collage onto the paper, glue the pictures down, and laminate both sides with contact paper.
+Have them cut out and arrange their favorite pictures from cards in a collage onto the paper, glue the pictures down and laminate both sides with contact paper.
 This would be good for special birthday or holiday placements using cards from the year before, and extra cute using pictures from photo cards of friends and family.